-In August, 2015, Montreat College announced the hiring of Tim Lewis as assistant coach for men's basketball program.
-Tim is no stranger to the Montreat community as the former First-Team All-AAC and NAIA Honorable Mention All-American accomplished those feats while competing for the Cavaliers.
+Tim Lewis eneters his first year as assistant coach for the men's basketball program.
+Tim is no stranger to the Montreat community, as the former First-Team All-AAC and NAIA Honorable Mention All-American accomplished those feats while competing for the Cavaliers.

 Lewis joins Head Coach Garrett Jones' staff after spending the past year at Milligan College as an assistant coach for men's basketball under former Montreat head coach/athletic director Bill Robinson.
 Lewis helped guide the Buffaloes to a 20-11 (12-6 AAC) record in 2014, a season that included a runner-up conference finish, appearance in the conference tournament title game, and a berth to the NAIA National Tournament.